srydell/archInstall/README.md

 * ## Install apacman for AUR repositories

-   * ### Install git to be able to download apacman, and jshon and wget to use it
+   * ### Install git to be able to download apacman, and jshon, expac and wget to use it
-         $ pacman -S git jshon wget
+         $ pacman -S git jshon expac wget

    * ### Download apacman, install apacman
          $ git clone https://github.com/oshazard/apacman.git